antfromano/milestone-project-4/README.md

 ### Testing User Stories from User Experience (UX)

--   #### Pizza Diner Goals
+-   #### Customer Goals

-    1. As a Pizza Diner, I want to share my favorite pizza.
+    1. As a customer, I want to browse the available artwork.

-        1. Upon entering the site, diners are greeted with a simple title, several pizza slices and an Add Slice button which allows them to add a slice.
+        1. Upon entering the site, customers are greeted with a simple title, several drop-down menus, search bar, my account, shopping cart and an explore works button which allows them to browse every art piece with one click.
-        2. The Add Slice button is immediately noticeable which leads the diner to the appropriate pagae.
+        2. The my account button is immediately noticeable which leads the customer to the appropriate pages.
-        3. The player can input the style, sauce, cheese, topping and name of the restaurant and hit submit to log their entry.
+        3. The customer can input search requirements and hit search to search the available artwork.

-    2. As a Pizza Diner, I want a simple user interface and functional interactivity.
+    2. As a customer, I want a simple user interface and functional interactivity.

         1. The site has been designed to be simple to navigate.
-        2. Each page is layed out evenly and works cleanly when the items are entered and update, delete and submit are clicked.
+        2. Each page is laid out evenly and works cleanly when the images and art content are clicked and the cart is updated when artwork is added.
-        3. The Special Slice title allows the diner to home any time they wish.
+        3. The ancraft title allows the customer to view all works any time they wish.

-    3. As a Pizza Diner, I want a visually appealing experience.
+    3. As a customer, I want a recognizable and secure checkout experience.
-        1. The colors and contracts utilized make the text and buttons stand out.
+        1. The colors and contrasts utilized make the text and buttons stand out.
-        2. Flash messages confirm when slices are input, updated and deleted.
+        2. Flash messages confirm inputs, edits and deletes
         3. The colorful combinations and highlights add to the user experience.

+    4. As a customer, I want an order summary and confirmation.
+        1. Upon checking out, customers are given and order summary and confirmation.
+        2. The specifics of the order are neatly and recognizably organized.
+        3. When returning to the site, registered users can access their order history.

 ### Further Testing

 -   Tested on Google Chrome, Internet Explorer and Microsoft Edge.
--   Viewed on variety of devices such as Desktop, Chromebook and Pixel XL.
+-   Viewed on variety of devices such as Desktop, Chromebook and Pixel 3a XL.
 -   Testing was done to ensure that all pages linked correctly.
 -   Friends and family were asked to review site and documentation for any bugs and/or user issues.
 -   Attempted to enter blank entries and was unable to.